Cancel your Project Fi service

 - Open the Project Fi website or app .

 - In the "Account" tab, under "Your Plan," click Manage plan.

 - Follow the steps.
 You can choose to:

 You'll see a notification that your Project Fi service has been canceled when you sign into your account.

 You’ll receive a billing statement at the end of your final billing cycle.
 You won’t see any charges under “Next month’s charges” for your monthly data budget.
 If you canceled your service in the middle of a billing cycle, you’ll get a credit for Fi basics for any days remaining in the cycle.

 You may also receive another statement if your account has delayed charges for international usage, since international charges can take up to 90 days to appear.

-If, due to credits, you have a positive balance on your account 60 days after your account is closed, this balance will be refunded to the primary credit or debit card on your account.
+If, due to credits, you have a positive balance on your account 60 days after the bill date once you close your account., this balance will be refunded to the primary credit or debit card on your account.
 Service credits are non-refundable.

 Trouble canceling your serviceCan't transfer Google Voice number